Let It Go (Tim McGraw album)

 Let It Go is the ninth studio album by American country music artist Tim McGraw.
 It was released on March 27, 2007, by Curb Records.
-It was entered the U.S. Billboard 200 at number one with sales of 325,000 copies.
+It entered the U.S. Billboard 200 at number one with sales of 325,000 copies.
 The album has produced seven Top 20 singles on the Billboard Hot Country Songs charts, including a number one; one of those seven songs was only included on later issues of the album.
 Of all McGraw's albums, this one has produced the most singles in his career.